 - Commercial and Residential Landlord and Tenant,

-- Property, Boundary and Planning disputes including Appeals,
+- Planning disputes including Planning Applications, Appeals, and Planning Inquiries

 - Wills and Probate disputes,